ciscops/cisco-cyber-vision/9300/README.md

 ### Purpose

-This installation guide describes how to perform a clean installation of Cisco Cyber Vision on:
+This guide describes how to perform a clean installation of Cisco Cyber Vision on:

 * Cisco Catalyst 9300 Series switches.